Characterizing and Improving the Robustness of Self-Supervised Learning through Background Augmentations: Representation Learning with Background Augmentations

+Finally, we note that nearly identical findings hold when we instead use U$^2$Net for foreground extraction, see Table \ref{app:lim_lab_u2net}.
+All models receive full pre-training.

-\subsection{Can background augmentations improve performance in the supervised setting?}
+\subsection{Can Background Augmentations Improve Performance in the Supervised Setting?}

-We have found that background augmentations provide a significant performance boost to a suite of high-performing SSL methods, and shrink the gap to supervised methods down to $0.3\%$.
+We have found that background augmentations provide a significant performance boost to a suite of high-performing SSL methods, and shrink the gap to the supervised baseline down to $0.3\%$.
 We note that most SSL methods utilize an augmentation suite that is inherited from supervised training.
 By designing augmentations specifically for SSL, we were able to induce a substantial increase in performance; this raises the question of whether a similar performance boost would be observed when applying background augmentations to supervised training.

 Interestingly, we find that background augmentations \emph{do not} confer a performance benefit in the supervised setting.
-In Table \ref{tab:supervised}, we plot the performance of \bgrm~and \bgrand, sweeping over $p$, finding no setting that outperforms the supervised benchmark\footnote{Note that \bgswaps~is not applicable here since there is no concept of a negative to match.}.
-This result highlights the fact that the utility of background augmentations is specific to SSL.
-Given the importance of augmentations to SSL (e.g., \citet{chen2020simple}), it is therefore critical to evaluate and explore augmentations tailor-made for the SSL setting.
+In Table \ref{tab:supervised}, we report the performance of \bgrm~and \bgrand, sweeping over $p$, finding no setting that outperforms the supervised benchmark\footnote{Note that \bgswaps~is not applicable here since there is no concept of a negative to match.}.

+One may wonder if this lack of improvement is an artifact of the evaluation protocol, which is different from the SSL setting, where evaluation is either by training a linear classifier on top of the frozen trunk or by fine-tuning the whole network (trunk + linear classifier) \textit{without background augmentations}.
+We therefore, \textit{a}) re-train a linear classifier without background augmentations on top of the frozen trunk (of the supervised network trained with background augmentations) and (separately) \textit{b}) fine-tune the whole network without background augmentations, once again finding no performance benefit.

+In the supervised setting, strong augmentations may require much longer training to be effective (e.g. as in the case of CutMix \citep{yun_cutmix_2019}).
+To account for a similar possibility in the case of background augmentations, we include background augmentations in supervised training and follow a much longer training schedule (see Appendix \ref{app:training_details} for details) for 300 epochs (following CutMix) and find no significant performance benefits, see Table \ref{tab:supervised_longtrain}.